 If a student wishes to request a change in a course, her parents must submit the change in course request in writing with a \$25.00 processing charge.
+Students and parents may not request changes based on course instructors.
 All change requests are subject to the approval of the Academic Assistant Principal.
 The Counselor, the Scheduling Coordinator, and the Academic Assistant Principal coordinate all schedule changes, which must be made within a specified time limit.